Central Model School, Lahore

 Government Central Model School, Lahore is a public school in Lahore, Punjab, Pakistan.
-The school has two independent branches, with independent headmasters; one is near District Court and the other is in the center of Samanabad, near Masjid e Khizra.
-More than 85,000 students study in the school.
+More than 3,000 students study in the school.

 History

 Central Model School was established in 1883 as middle school in the building of Anarkali Girls High School, opposite the Punjab University senate hall.
 The middle school was upgraded to high level in 1888 and shifted to a portion of Central Training College.
 The space in the training college being insufficient, the school was shifted to the present building in 1891 near District Courts Lahore.

 Junior classes were abolished in 1920 by H.T.
 Nolton, the headmaster, but were restored in 1940 by the first Muslim headmaster of the school, M.A.
 Makhdumi.
+The Makhdumi Hall at the school is named after him.

 Central Model School served as a laboratory school for the Central Training College from 1891 to 1991.

 The school was granted autonomous status in 1990, with its own board of governors.

-Campus

-CMS Lahore spreads over an area of 23,000 square metres, with a covered area of 14,000 square meters.
-It has 150 rooms, two halls, a library, seven laboratories, and workshops.